 AOS INTERVIEW TIPS

-The most important thing to remember for your interview is that USCIS officers are not likely to ask questions to try to trick you.
-Also, if asked a question whose answer you do not know or recall (e.g., specific dates, places, etc.), it is perfectly acceptable to say, “I am sorry officer, I don’t know—it’s been a while.”
+The most important thing to remember for your AOS interview is that USCIS officers are not likely to ask questions to try to trick you.
+Also, if asked a question whose answer you or your foreign national spouse do not know or recall (e.g., specific dates, places, etc.), it is perfectly acceptable to say, “I am sorry officer, I don’t know—it’s been a while.”
 Just be yourself!

 HOW TAKHSH LAW CAN HELP

-While having an attorney is not a must, the best way to ensure peace of mind throughout the adjustment of status process, including the marriage-based interview, is to have competent counsel by your side.
-A qualified immigration lawyer can help you prepare ahead of time and alleviate some of your stress.
+While having an attorney is not a must, the best way to ensure peace of mind throughout the adjustment of status process, including the marriage-based interview, is to have competent counsel who understands immigration laws, adjusting status eligibility criteria, visa waiver program and immigrant visa status adjustment, and the green card application process by your side.
+A qualified immigration lawyer can help you and your foreign spouse prepare the immigration process ahead of time and alleviate some of your stress.